-Job Hazard Analysis Safe Work Practice Safe Job Procedure PPE Illumination levels checked to verify and ensure the computer lighting meets expected minimums for work.
+Job Hazard Analysis Task Safe Work Practice Safe Job Procedure PPE Computer Tasks Illumination levels checked to verify and ensure the computer lighting meets expected minimums for work.
 Computer screens set at a height and angle to minimize reflection.
 Task lighting installed, as necessary.
-Employees to follow donation acceptance recommendations as per the Library Director and or the Assistant Director.
+Donation Acceptance Employees to follow donation acceptance recommendations as per the Library Director and or the Assistant Director.
 When donations are brought into the library, employees will complete a visual assessment and decide on acceptance or denial.
 Follow Alberta Health Services quarantining guidelines for donation items.
 Follow Alberta Health Services disinfecting guidelines for donation items.
-Follow Alberta Health Services disinfecting guidelines for donation items.
-Follow Alberta Health Services disinfecting guidelines for donation items.
+Donations for the Little Free Pantry to be assessed on expiry dates where applicable.
+Donations may be denied.
 Face shield or safety glasses, dust mask and gloves as required.
-Illumination levels checked to verify and ensure the computer lighting meets expected minimums for work.
-Employees to follow donation acceptance recommendations as per the Library Director Safe Work Practice Safe Job Procedure Illumination levels checked to verify and ensure the computer lighting meets expected minimums for work.
-1. Computer screens set at a height and angle to minimize reflection.
-2. Task lighting installed, as necessary.
-2. Task lighting installed, as necessary.
-Employees to follow donation acceptance recommendations as per the Library Director and or the Assistant Director.
-1. When donations are brought into the library, employees will complete a visual assessment and decide on acceptance or denial.
-2. Follow Alberta Health Services quarantining guidelines for donation items.
-3. Follow Alberta Health Services disinfecting guidelines for donation items.
-4. Donations for the Little Free Pantry to be assessed on expiry dates